Alan-Cha/hugo-iter8-docs/content/reference/experiment.md

 menuTitle: Experiment
 title: Iter8's experiment CRD
 weight: 20
+summary: A new Kubernetes CRD that compares baseline and candidate deployments
 ---

 When iter8 is installed, a new Kubernetes CRD is added to your cluster.
 Our CRD kind and current API version are as follows: